Business Plan Metro

 Purchase Methods

-Three pervading purchasing principles applied by companies:
+Three pervading purchasing principles are applied by companies:

 1. Straight re-buy - you buy the same as usual.
 Usually office supplies, coffee, etc.